sea

 Bivariate Distribution Regression with Application to Insurance Data

-Insurance: Mathematics and Economics, 2023, 113, pp. 215-232
+Insurance: Mathematics and Economics, 2023, 113, pp. 215-232. with Yunyun Wang and Dan Zhu,

 IME Working Paper Abstract